Individual and team competition

 A let shall occur if a server serves before the receiver is ready, if the umpire determines that play is disrupted, if the line judge and umpire are unable to reach a decision or if the shuttle is stuck in the net after being hit over the net.

-Breaks are given when the leading scorer reaches 11 points (60 seconds) and when a game is completed (two minutes).
+Breaks are given when the leading scorer reaches 11 points (60-second break) and when a game is completed (two-minute break).
 Sides are switched after each game and during the third game once 11 points is reached for the first time by one side.

 In singles, the service side is determined by the server's score.
 If the server's score is odd, they will serve from the left side of the court.
 If it is even or zero, they will serve from the right.